shamaiem10/shamaiem10/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Shamaiem, a passionate software engineering student at NUST with a keen interest in exploring various exciting tech domains.<br><br>🔭 Currently working on web projects with HTML, CSS, JavaScript.<br><br>🌱 Learning advanced Java and C++.<br><br>📫 Reach me at shamaiemshabbir14@gmail.com
+I'm Shamaiem, a passionate software engineering student at NUST with a keen interest in exploring various exciting tech domains.<br><br>🔭 Currently working on web projects with HTML, CSS and JavaScript.<br><br>🌱 Learning advanced Java and C++.<br><br>📫 Reach me at shamaiemshabbir14@gmail.com .

 ## 🌐 Socials: